ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/powerbi-and-clickhouse.md

 Power BI can load the data from ClickHouse Cloud or on-premise deployment using either the [ODBC driver](https://github.com/ClickHouse/clickhouse-odbc) or [ClickHouse Native connector](https://github.com/ClickHouse/power-bi-clickhouse).
 Both methods support Load mode, but the latter also supports Direct Query mode which eliminates the necessity to load the entire table.

-This tutorial will guide you through the process of loading data using either of these methodologies.
+This tutorial will guide you through the process of loading data using either of these methods.
 <br/>
 <br/>
 <br/>